neurobioinfo/pathwayAnalysis/README.md

  Below, we present another method to test on a subset of genes

 i.
-Usingh all genes DEG list, create a new list including only genes fold chanche and Entrez IDs
+Using all genes DEG list, create a new list including genes fold change and Entrez IDs

 ```
 res_entrez<-add_entrezid(DEG_universe)